 Use keywords on your website

 When you want to find something on the internet and you make use of a search engine, you begin by typing in what it is you are searching for.
 What you type in is commonly known as keywords or key phrases.
 These key words are what you want to keep in mind as you optimize your website.
 What key words do you think people would use to find a topic, product or service such as the one you have on your website?
-Use your menu titles, page titles and the text content on your webpages to help search engines figure out what your site is about.
+Use your menu titles, page titles and the text content on your webpages to help search engines figure out what your website is about.
 Take great care in not overdoing it!
 Repeating keywords too many times all over your website is also known as keyword stuffing, and is generally seen as baiting search engines in trying to rank your website higher.
 This may work temporarily, but if Google and Bing catch on to this practice, your website will be penalized and ranked much lower (page 10 or lower) at best.
 At worst, your website may be banned entirely from search engines.

 Instead, use your keywords where it seems natural to do so.
 A good way to use it is in the title of your page, and then mention it once or twice in the text.
 Try to use synonyms as well, as search engines look favorably on this and will be able to make the connection.